Last update 01 December 2023Diplomatic missions

 E-mail: [email protected]

-In Senegal one can import unlimited amount of local and foreign currency, but it must be declared before the customs authorities.
+You can bring unlimited amounts of local and foreign currency into Senegal, but you must declare it to the customs authorities.

-Exempt of duty are certain goods for personal use, including 200 pieces of cigarettes, 50 cigars, 250 g of tobacco.
+You can import certain goods for personal use duty-free, including: 200 cigarettes, 50 cigars, 250 g of tobacco.

-Export of foreign currency – no restrictions within the amount declared at entry.
+Export of foreign currency — without restriction within the limits declared on entry.

 Travel papers and visas

-As from July 1, 2013 Senegal introduced two new documents for the visa applicants issued by the Department of Home Affairs: approved preenrolment and registration receipt.
+Since 01 July 2013 Senegal has introduced two new documents issued by the Ministry of Interior to visa applicants: approved preenrolment and registration receipt.

-The registration receipt enable the applicant to be issued the visa within 48 hours and cannot be used as a travel document.
+The second registration receipt document entitles the applicant to obtain a visa within 48 hours and cannot be used as a travel document.

-In extreme situations – in case of damaged, lost or stolen passport, Bulgarian nationals can apply for an Emergency Travel Document at the Embassy of any EU Member State in Senegal.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Senegal.